keyitang94/keyitang94.github.io/data.md

 **Ghana's Roads at Constituency and District (ADM2) Level**<br/>

 I collected all of Ghana's road projects from 2000 to 2022 at the district and constituency level from the Department of Urban Roads, Department of Rural Roads, and Ghana Highway Authority.
-The data include information on the year, cost, name, contractor, progress, financier, and location of the road projects.
+The data includes information on the year, cost, name, contractor, progress, financier, and location of the road projects.

 **Ethiopia's Roads at ADM1 Level**<br/>